issp-center-dev/2DMAT/doc/en/source/solver/sim-trhepd-rheed.rst

   Format: integer (default: 5)

-  Description: One of the parameters that specifies the range of output files to be read, calculated by the solver.
-This parameter specifies the first line to be read.
+  Description: In the output file, the first line to be read as D(x).

-- ``calculated_last_line``

-  Format: integer (default: 60)

-  Description: One of the parameters that specifies the range of output files to be read, calculated by the solver.
-This parameter specifies the last line to be read.
+  The last line is automatically calculated from the number of the reference data.

 - ``calculated_info_line``

   Format: integer (default: 2)

-  Description: One of the parameters that specifies the range of output files to be read, calculated by the solver.
-  This parameter specifies the line to be read, which contains the number of glancing angles (second column) and the number of beams (third column).
+  Description: In the output file, the line contains the information of the calculated data -- the number of glancing angles (second column) and the number of beams (third column).

 - ``cal_number``

-  Format: List of integers
+  Format: Integer or List of integers

-  Description: Columns of dataset to be read.
+  Description: In the output file, the columns to be read as D(x).
 Multiple columns can be specified (many-beam condition).

 [``solver.post``] subsection